-- G.11.1.
-A comprehensive, holistic approach shall be employed at Carolina North that includes water reclamation strategies for buildings, landscape, and all other water users on the site. - G. 11.2.
-The University shall comply with applicable Orange Water and Sewer Authority (OWASA) policies standards for water and sewer service in effect at the time of construction and with the Water Utility Agreement of Sale and Purchase (August 9, 1976). - G.11.3.
+- G.5.11.1.
+A comprehensive, holistic approach shall be employed at Carolina North that includes water reclamation strategies for buildings, landscape, and all other water users on the site. - G.5.
+11.2.
+The University shall comply with applicable Orange Water and Sewer Authority (OWASA) policies standards for water and sewer service in effect at the time of construction and with the Water Utility Agreement of Sale and Purchase (August 9, 1976). - G.5.11.3.
 All buildings constructed at Carolina North pursuant to this Agreement shall be designed, constructed, and operated to include water-reclamation and water-reuse.
-All buildings constructed at Carolina North pursuant to this Agreement shall comply with the water use standard of G.S.
+All buildings constructed at Carolina North pursuant to this Agreement shall comply with the water use standard of G.5.S.
 143-135.37(c) regarding reduction of potable water consumption.
 These requirements include a 20% reduction of indoor use and a 50% reduction of outdoor use relative to water use under the 2006 N.C.
 State Building Code.
 The performance verification required by G.S.
 143-135.37(d) shall be submitted to the Town for information along with all relevant permit applications for individual site development plan approval.
-The limitations of this water use provision shall not apply to emergency and special purpose uses of water that are consistent with applicable OWASA policy.

-Note: It may be appropriate to add an additional section and/or map to this Exhibit that specifically addresses the location of future utility plant and line locations, including any future G.11.4.
-Any reclaimed water facility or central cogeneration/utility plant(s) noted in Section G.10.1, any reclaimed water facility needed to implement Section G-11, and the location of potential shall be located within the interior of the Carolina North Project on sites indentified for such uses in the long-range development plan (submitted April 29, 2009), site plan for the initial phase of Carolina North (Exhibit E), and the Design Guidelines (Exhibit D).
-The utility transmission lines for supporting the Carolina North Project with natural gas, sewer, reclaimed water, utility tunnels, and internal utility distribution referenced in Section G. shall be located substantially as set forth in Map G-5.
+The limitations of this water use provision shall not apply to emergency and special purpose uses of water that are consistent with applicable OWASA policy. - G.5.11.4.
+Any reclaimed water facility or central cogeneration/utility plant shall be located within the interior of the Carolina North Project on sites indentified for such uses in the long-range development plan (submitted April 29, 2009), site plan for the initial phase of Carolina North (Exhibit D€), and the Design Guidelines (Exhibit LD).
+The utility transmission lines supporting the Carolina North Project with natural gas, sewer, reclaimed water, utility tunnels, and internal utility distribution shall be located substantially as set forth in Exhibit IMap G-